tpm2-software/tpm2-pkcs11/docs/tpm2-pkcs11_object_auth_model.md

 and the **USER**.
 Following are some relevant design considerations when comparing the roles:

-* The SO-PIN and USER-PIN info differentiates the role based accesses for the security officer and the user.
+* The SO-PIN and USER-PIN info differentiate the role based accesses for the security officer and the user.
 Hence, PIN information should remain a secret to the specific role.